GameOneYT/rc-voice-control/README.md

 # rc-voice-control

 #### The easiest way to get started with rc_voice-control is to download [the latest release](https://github.com/GameOneYT/rc-voice-control/releases) for Windows.<br>
-After downloading the release, simpliest launch the program.<br>
+After downloading the release, just simply launch the program.<br>
 There are no dependencies required.

 #### Linux (manual installation)